-This course is an independent study designed to allow exploration of a specific facet of business that is of particular interest and/or relevance to the student.
+1 sem hrs crThis course is an independent study designed to allow exploration of a specific facet of business that is of particular interest and/or relevance to the student.
 The student will be expected to conduct research and analysis of a selected business-related issue or topic under the guidance of a classroom instructor.
-Course grade will be given on Pass/Fail basis.
 Prerequisite: Sophomore standing or permission of the appropriate department chair.